A new method for measuring angle-resolved phases in photoemission: Perturbation theory. Derivation of equations in the independent particle model

 Equations~(\ref{eq:amat1})-(\ref{eq:z}) define $\Delta \tilde \eta$, provided the reduced matrix elements~(\ref{eq:ddn}) are calculated.
 The intensities of the fundamental and of the second harmonic are factored out in the coefficients $Z'_{\lambda}$, therefore they cancel out in Eqs.~(\ref{eq:cos}), (\ref{eq:sin}) and the phases $\Delta \tilde \eta$ are independent of the intensities of the harmonics.

-Note that the definition of the generalized delay $\Delta \tilde \eta$ between one- and two-photon ionization implies not less than two ionization channels, which is reflected in the non-vanishing sum over channels in Eq.~(\ref{eq:z}).
-Therefore, this delay is always angle-dependent in contrast to the case of pure one-photon ionization: the delay for an isotropic initial state and isotropic residual ion is independent of the emission angles $\theta,\varphi$~\cite{Dahlstrom2014,Watzel2015}.
-For pure one-photon or pure two-photon ionization in which one channel has negligible amplitude, the delay may also be isotropic.
+Note that the angle-resolved average phase difference $\Delta \tilde \eta$ between one- and two-photon ionization implies not less than two ionization channels, which is reflected in the non-vanishing sum over channels in Eq.~(\ref{eq:z}).
+Therefore $\Delta \tilde \eta$ and its energy derivative, or as we called it, generalized delay, is always angle-dependent.

 The coefficients (\ref{eq:z}) are directly related to the anisotropy parameters $\beta_{\lambda}$ in the angular distribution of photoelectrons (\ref{eq:apad1}) written in the form

 where

 and $W_0 = I_0 Z_0$.
 Substituting Eqs.~(\ref{eq:z}) and (\ref{eq:amat1}), (\ref{eq:amat2}) into (\ref{eq:bet}) one can express the anisotropy parameters in terms of reduced matrix elements (\ref{eq:ddn}):